Home / Soup Recipes / Spring Vegetable Soup with Homemade Egg Noodles

 step seven

 Cook the noodles.
 Add the noodles, asparagus, and peas and cook, breaking up the noodles so they don’t stick together.
-Simmer until noodles and vegetables are just tender, about 4 minutes.
+Simmer over medium heat until noodles and vegetables are just tender, about 4 minutes.
 Don’t cook too long or the noodles will get mushy and the vegetables will loose their color.

 A pot with broth and peas and egg noodles in it with a wood spoon stirring it around.